 Starting in 1998, Munro spent a decade on faculty at Kwantlen University where she taught creative writing, developed the first online creative writing course, and served as Coordinator for Distributed Learning.
 From there, she moved to BC’s Open University (OLA) as Associate Dean of Arts and Science.
 Then, the Centre for Curriculum, Transfer and Technology (C2T2) seconded her for three years to help foster innovation and collaboration in online learning across the public post-secondary sector.
 She was instrumental in developing BC Campus.
 Throughout these years, Munro continued to write and publish poetry.

 Munro’s 2014 collection Blue Sonoma won the prestigious Griffin Poetry Prize.
 The poems followed the path of her husband, who died with Alzheimer’s disease in 2013.
 The judges called it “hauntingly candid explorations of the hard truths of growing old.”

 Munro’s other books of poetry include Active Pass in 2010, whose title poem was short-listed for a CBC Literary Award; Point No Point in 2006; and Grief Notes and Animal Dreams in 1995.
-Her work has been widely published and reviewed in literary journals, The Globe and Mail, the Toronto Star, and the Vancouver Sun, and was featured in The Best Canadian Poetry 2013.
+Her work has been widely published and reviewed in literary journals and websites, The Globe and Mail, the Toronto Star, and the Vancouver Sun, and was featured in The Best Canadian Poetry 2013.

 In 2007, Munro received the Bliss Carman Award for Poetry.
 She regularly gives readings across the country and is a member of the poetry collective, Yoko’s Dogs, which published its first book Whisk in 2013.
-Active in the poetry community, Munro is a member of the Writers’ Union of Canada, the League of Canadian Poets, and the Saskatchewan Writers’ Guild.
+Active in the poetry community, Munro is a member of the Writers’ Union of Canada, the League of Canadian Poets, the Federation of BC Writers, and the Saskatchewan Writers’ Guild.